simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 </tldr>

-Testing Laravel' PHP is an outright joy, but setting up tests for Vue.js is a dangerous fight with the NPM dragon.
+Testing Laravel is an outright joy, but simply *setting up* tests for Vue.js is still a dangerous fight with the NPM dragon.

 But what can we do?
 Is the only option to Google-deep-dive and assemble your own Frankenstein's Assertion Webpack Babel Monster&trade;?